Children's Programs

 Children 5 to 12 years

-It is recommend by the Canadian Society for Exercise Physiology that children should accumulate at least 60 minutes of moderate to vigorous-intensity physical activity daily.
+It is recommended by the Canadian Society for Exercise Physiology that children should accumulate at least 60 minutes of moderate to vigorous-intensity physical activity daily.
 This should include vigorous-intensity activities at least 3 days per week.
 Moderate-intensity activities include bike riding and playground activities.
 Vigorous-intensity activities include running and swimming.

 It is also beneficial to include activities that strengthen muscle and bone at least 3 days per week.